hammerheim-game/hammerheim-rules/5-warbands.md

 Draich Master: The hero has chosen the aspect of the Executioner as his primary focus.
-The hero can wield a double-handed sword without the usual penalty of striking last, and is allowed to wear Heavy or Ithilmar armour (note that he may not wear Gromril armour; what kind of Elf would wear Dwarf-made armour, anyways?).
+The hero can wield a double-handed sword without the usual penalty of striking last, and is allowed to wear Heavy or Ithilmar armor (note that he may not wear Gromril armor; what kind of Elf would wear Dwarf-made armor, anyways?).
 [Skill by Julian Hellstrom]
 Fey Quickness: Few can ever hope to match an Elf ’s inhuman quickness and agility.
 An Elf with Fey Quickness can avoid melee